hashicorp/vagrant/website/docs/source/v2/networking/forwarded_ports.html.md

 end
 ```

-This will allow acessing port 80 on the guest via port 8080 on the host.
+This will allow accessing port 80 on the guest via port 8080 on the host.

 ## Options Reference